Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 For the advanced python users you can keep the lab to see how to use python for snowpark togetehr with DataRobot.

-## Connecting Snowflake with Zepl - DataRobot notebooks in the cloud
+## (Extra) Connecting Snowflake with Zepl - DataRobot notebooks in the cloud

 Duration: 2